janhavishankar/js/index.md

 My research interests are in Financial Economics, International Finance, Behavioral Finance, Financial Markets, FinTech, Empirical Asset Pricing, Applied Econometrics, and Economic Development.

+I am also interested in Economic and Business consulting.
 Before joining the PhD program, I worked in the business consulting industry for 2+ years.
 I worked with the Business Performance and Advanced Analytics team at ZS, providing business-relevant analytics and insights to a major US Pharma client.

 I hold an MSc degree in Economics from the School of Economics, Symbiosis International University, and a BSc degree in Physics with Mathematics and Statistics from Fergusson College, University of Pune.